Speakers / artists

-The investigation of plant intelligence and sentience is here to stay.
-Plants have traditionally been the green backdrop to the drama of human activity.
-They are seen as resources – for food, raw materials and ecological engineering services – without agency or value of their own.
-Contrary to common belief, plants are not merely acted upon.
-Plants do not passively build photosynthate; they rather take action autonomously according to their own needs.
-Plants are intelligent insofar as they behave adaptively, flexibly, anticipatorily, and in a goal-directed manner.
-Our ‘plant blindness’ stems from the biases of our sensory systems and from our deeply enculturated attitudes to non-animal life.
-In my talk I shall build on recent research into plant cognition to argue for an urgent and dramatic re-framing of plants as actors, not objects.
-As we shall see, the excitable vascular system of plants forms a complex information-processing network that allows plants to coordinate and integrate information signaling from root to shoot, and to take appropriate action as the need arises.
+The evolution of sentience has become a hot topic of research in recent years.
+Cognitive science cannot rule out non-animal forms of life having structures that promote awareness.
+And yet, we suffer from a particularly pernicious form of ‘plant blindness’ that stems from the biases of our sensory systems and from our deeply enculturated attitudes to non-animal life.
+I shall build on recent research into plant cognition to argue for an urgent and dramatic re-framing of plants as actors, not objects.
+As we shall see, the excitable vascular system of plants forms a complex information-processing network that allows plants to coordinate and integrate information signalling from root to shoot, and to take appropriate action as the need arises.
 The potential for such excitable network to form mental states is currently unknown, and yet exciting.
-Today we know that plants are subject to reversible anesthetic treatment.
-The case of plants under anesthesia constitutes a specially promising avenue of research.
-Science cannot rule out non-animal forms of life having structures that promote awareness.
-A first step towards a plant-lover’s utopia is thus Education: helping future generations see our role in the biosphere very differently and motivating change to a truly sustainable existence.
+Today we know that plants are subject to reversible anaesthetic treatment.
+The case of plants under anaesthesia constitutes a specially promising avenue of research.
+Overall, my talk explores the very possibility and consequences of plant sentience.
+This approach may ultimately bear upon our understanding of life and cognition more broadly, reaching all the way from single cell organisms to human beings, including plants.
+A step in the right direction is to rethink Education: helping future generations see our role in the biosphere very differently and motivating change to a truly sustainable existence.
 This will be vital to long-term solutions to the anthropogenic ecological crisis.